MQ-FOAR705/Jugueta-corpus-analysis/README.md

 ### Running the script

 - Open your the Terminal program on your machine and navigate to the ``corpus-analysis/bin`` directory.
-If you have corrected placed the ``corpus-analysis`` folder in the ``User`` folder, then you should be able to use this Terminal code to navigate there.
+If you have correctly placed the ``corpus-analysis`` folder in the ``User`` folder, then you should be able to use this Terminal code to navigate there.

 ``cd corpus-analysis/bin``